microsoft/debug-adapter-protocol/specification.md

   format?: string;

   /**
    * Datatype of values in this column.
-Defaults to 'string' if not specified.
+Defaults to `string` if not specified.
    * Values: 'string', 'number', 'boolean', 'unixTimestampUTC', etc.
    */
   type?: 'string' | 'number' | 'boolean' | 'unixTimestampUTC';